 - Banking habits – You might come across some financial forms that ask questions about how much money you have in your bank, this doesn’t mean lenders are looking into your banking habits.
 Your overdraft fees, low balances, and transferring of funds from your savings to checking account are also not taken into considered when your credit score is calculated.

-- Checking your own credit – While inquiries are shown on your credit report, when you check your own report it will not lower your credit score.
+- Checking your own credit – While inquiries are shown on your credit report, when you check your own report it will not hurt your credit score.
 When checking your own score though be sure to use a reputable source.

-There are several other things that will not harm your credit such as insurance payments, your interest rates on credit cards, and credit counseling.
+There are several other things that will help your credit score such as insurance payments, your interest rates on credit cards, and credit counseling.
 Becoming financially savvy and knowing what does and doesn’t affect your credit score can help you now and in the future.
 AmOne can also help you get connected with credit repair services or credit counseling services to help you get your credit score up.
 Contact AmOne for free to learn about the many financial options that might be available for you.